petersulyok/smfc/ARCHITECTURE.md

   is sampled at most one half-polling-interval late.
 - Each `fc.run()` is internally rate-limited by its own `polling`, so the outer loop firing more often than a controller's `polling` is harmless.
+- Only `IpmiError` is caught: a wedged BMC or an `ipmitool_timeout` expiry (§6.3.1) is logged and the iteration abandoned, never the service; a controller fault (a vanished sensor) still terminates as before.
+- `_check_fan_mode()` runs every iteration regardless of the outcome above, so drift is re-acquired even on a tick where the level write failed.

 ### 8.3 Shutdown